+These fried Brussels sprouts may be at the top of our list of fave ways to cook the wee cabbages.
 We know, we know.
 This may not be the healthiest of veggie preparations.
 But tell us, can you think of any other way to get an 11-year-old—or, for that matter, a 44-year-old—to eat his Brussels sprouts?
 Exactly.
-This recipe just may make believers out of them.
-And you.
+This recipe just may make believers out of them.–Renee Schettler Rossi

 - 1/4 cup red wine vinegar